GerritCodeReview/homepage/pages/site/support.md

 day.
 Posts of people that participate in mailing list discussions frequently are approved automatically.

+Using the [mailing list][repo-discuss], you can also request to be invited to the open [Slack][slack-workspace] channel if prompted to.
+A maintainer or community manager should then be able to adress your request.
+Please try [accessing it][slack-workspace] first before issuing a request for it.

 You could also check the questions tagged with "gerrit" on [Stack Overflow][stack-overflow].

+Note that [the legacy IRC freenode channel for Gerrit][irc-channel] is no longer officially maintained or used by the Gerrit maintainers.

 ## Bugs